A hobbyist Mobile/PC/Android/Console game development blog

 Pixel art is the crafting of 2D images into hardware with limitations, ie ROM/VRAM size.

-A CLUT (Colour Look Up Table) was used to compress the images by only using colours within a table, and it had an actual artistic and craftsmanship to it!
+A CLUT (Colour Look Up Table) was used to compress the images by only using colours within a table, and it had an actual artistic and craft to it!

 Sadly the colour limitations is conveniently forgotten and now literally any digital image is considered to be pixel art, so where’s the art? 😕